Ibadi revolt: Occupation of Mecca and Medina

-After spending several months in Sana'a, Abdallah sent Abu Hamzah and Balj ibn Uqbah al-Azdi, both from Basra, to seize control of the Hijaz.
+After spending several months in Sana'a, Abdallah sent Abu Hamza and Balj ibn Uqbah al-Azdi, both from Basra, to seize control of the Hijaz.
 They arrived in Mecca in August 747, during the pilgrimage season, and announced their opposition to the Umayyads.
-The governor of Mecca and Medina, Abd al-Wahid ibn Sulayman ibn Abd al-Malik, did not resist, allowing Abu Hamzah to lead the pilgrimage on Abdallah's behalf.
+The governor of Mecca and Medina, Abd al-Wahid ibn Sulayman ibn Abd al-Malik, did not resist, allowing Abu Hamza to lead the pilgrimage on Abdallah's behalf.
 Abd al-Wahid then left for Medina, and the Ibadis took Mecca without a fight.

-In a sermon in Medina, Abu Hamzah clearly expressed the Ibadhi view of both the Umayyads and the Shi'ites.
-He condemned the Umayyads, starting with Mu'awiyah and ending with Yazid ibn Abd al-Malik.
+In a sermon in Medina, Abu Hamza clearly expressed the Ibadi view of both the Umayyads and the Shi'ites.
+He condemned the Umayyads, starting with Mu'awiya I and ending with Yazid II.
 He described the Umayyad rulers as tyrants who judged by whims, executed without justice, and misused public funds, disregarding the rightful recipients as specified in the Qur'an.
 He stated, "The sons of Umayya are a party of error...
 They make themselves the ninth class of people entitled to charity and take it all!
 Such are those who do not judge by what God has revealed."

-Abu Hamzah also criticized the Shi'ites, accusing them of distorting the teachings of the Qur'an and following superstition.
+Abu Hamza also criticized the Shi'ites, accusing them of distorting the teachings of the Qur'an and following superstition.
 He claimed they hoped for the resurrection of the dead and the return of their Imams, entrusting their faith to a man who could not even see them.
 He denounced them as misguided and perverse.

-In the same sermon, Abu Hamzah outlined the Ibadhi cause, declaring that they called people to follow the Qur'an, the Prophet's Sunnah, and to justice and equal distribution of resources.
+In the same sermon, Abu Hamza outlined the Ibadi cause, declaring that they called people to follow the Qur'an, the Prophet's Sunnah, and to justice and equal distribution of resources.
 He explained that the Ibadis did not take up arms for personal gain, revenge, or power, but because they saw widespread corruption, tyranny, and disregard for the law.
 They answered the call to truth and the straight path.

-After Abd al-Wahid reached Medina, he organized the local army and sent it to fight the Ibadis, with Abd al-Aziz ibn Abdallah ibn Amr leading the forces.
-Meanwhile, Abu Hamzah appointed a deputy over Mecca and led his army north, with Balj commanding the vanguard.
+After Abd al-Wahid reached Medina, he organized the local army and sent it to fight the Ibadis, with Abd al-Aziz ibn Abdallah ibn Amr ibn Uthman leading the forces.
+Meanwhile, Abu Hamza appointed a deputy over Mecca and led his army north, with Balj commanding the vanguard.
 The Medinese army was defeated at Qudayd, where many, including Abd al-Aziz and several members of the Quraysh, were killed.
-With no opposition left, Abu Hamzah entered Medina in October 747.
+With no opposition left, Abu Hamza entered Medina in October 747.
 Abd al-Wahid fled to Syria, and the city fell to the Kharijites.